2018 Oakland Raiders season

-The 2018 season was the Oakland Raiders' 49th in the National Football League, their 59th overall, their 24th since their return to Oakland, and their first under head coach Jon Gruden since his rehiring by the organization (fifth overall).
+The 2018 season was the Oakland Raiders' 49th in the National Football League (NFL), their 59th overall, their 24th since their return to Oakland, and their first under head coach Jon Gruden since his rehiring by the organization (fifth overall).
 The Raiders finished the season with a 4–12 record, failing to improve upon their previous season's record of 6–10, and their worst since 2014.

 With a loss to the Kansas City Chiefs in Week 13, the Raiders were eliminated from playoff contention for the second consecutive season.
 With their week 15 loss to the Bengals, the Raiders failed to improve their record from the previous season.
 The loss also secured their spot at last in the AFC West.

 On December 10, the Raiders fired general manager Reggie McKenzie who had been with the Raiders since 2012.

-As of 2023, the only remaining members of the 2018 Oakland Raiders still Raiders are Kolton Miller, Daniel Carlson, and Trent Sieg.
+This was the first time since 1999 that Sebastian Janikowski was not on the opening day roster, as his contract was not renewed following the previous season where he didn't play due to a back injury.

+This was also the final season of Amari Cooper's "first" tenure in the silver and black, he would "go back to" the now-Las Vegas Raiders in the 2025 season, but he retired without ever playing a game for them in their new location.